 Mike has always had a love for nature and all animals.
 This love became a 30 year career trying to preserve CA's wildlife as a biologist for the CA. Dept. of Fish & Game.
 When Mike & his wife acquired their first standard poodle, Chai, he began his journey into dog sports and they, compete at the "excellent" level in AKC agility trials.
-Mike's Tallgrass acupressure training began in 2010 and he completed his certification in August, 2011.
+Mike's Tallgrass acupressure training began in 2010 and he completed in August, 2011.

 During his case studies most animals experienced benefits from just one session.
 He had remarkable success helping one canine client with hip dysplasia and was fortunate to work with an owner who had several older rescue dogs.
 Mike is helping small animals throughout southern California.
-He will come to your home or the location where you and your pet(s) will be the most comfortable.

 After witnessing the many benefits of massage therapy on dogs whilst living in USA, Zoe founded Pawsitive Sensations in Singapore in 2007 to provide dogs with gentle and complimentary care to veterinary care.
 Interested in a holistic approach, she continues to learn and reads widely to keep up with advances in small animal care.
 Zoe has an Honours Dip in Veterinary Assisting, is a certified Bach Flower Practitioner, & is certified by PetMassage Institute for CanineMassage and Water Therapy.

 She is now a graduate of Tallgrass Animal Acupressure Institute and looks forward to sharing the benefits of acupressure with her patients.
-She has and will never look back since leaving her engineering career.

 Santa Barbara, CA